Alaska was once a full-fledged Russian colony. Now it's hosting a U.S.-Russia summit

 Little U.S. government investment

 Only decades later did Alaska begin to develop.
-Gold was discovered in 1896, Alaska became a state in 1959 and large oil reserves were found the 1950s and 60s.
+Gold was discovered in 1896, Alaska became a state in 1959, and large oil reserves were found in the 1950s and '60s.

 There are some Russians today who think Alaska should be theirs.
 When Farrow went to Russia in 2017 after her book was published and spoke to groups, she could always count on a predictable question.